solliancenet/azure-synapse-analytics-ga-content-packs/hands-on-labs/lab-03/README.md

 ![Create artifacts folder](./../media/lab-03-ex-01-task-02-create-adfartifacts-folder.png)

-In the ADF designer, select the `...` to the righ of the `Lab 03 - Import Sales Stats` pipeline (appears when you hover over the pipeline name) and then select `Download support files`.
+In the ADF designer, select the `...` to the right of the `Lab 03 - Import Sales Stats` pipeline (appears when you hover over the pipeline name) and then select `Download support files`.

 ![Download support files](./../media/lab-03-ex-01-task-02-download-support-files.png)